 Location: Churchill, Canada

-A VIP bear expedition like no other!
+A VIP polar bear photography expedition like no other!

 Witness the largest accessible aggregation of polar bears in the world as they gather on the shores of Hudson Bay waiting for the annual freeze.
 You will see mother bears with their new born cubs, solitary bears foraging along the shore, and sparring males asserting their dominance over one another.